Himalaya Wellness Wins at ET Retail Awards for Loyalty Excellence, Powered by Capillary

 To obtain the maximum impact of your loyalty program, you have to do more than just offer rewards, you have to motivate your members to redeem them.
 By using the tactics shown above, like creating urgency, personalizing the experience, and social sharing, brands can effectively encourage their members to use their rewards and stay engaged with the business.
 After all, a reward is only rewarding, if it is used.

-If you are looking to make your loyalty program a cost center, let’s talk!
+If you are looking to make your loyalty program a profit center, let’s talk!

 The Future of Fuel Retail: How Mobility-as-a-Service (MaaS) is Changing the Industry